Welcome to my Site

 - subjects Islamic thought, Muslim ethics, Studies in Ghazali, modern Islamic thought, philosophy, literature

 Ebrahim E.I.
 Moosa is Professor of Islamic Studies at the University of Notre Dame with appointments in the Department of History and the Kroc Institute for International Studies in the Keough School of Global Affairs.
-His interests span both classical and modern Islamic thought with a special focus on Islamic law, history, ethics and theology.
-His forthcoming book, What is a Madrasa? will be published in early 2015 by the University of North Carolina Press.
-Dr Moosa is the author of Ghazali and the Poetics of Imagination, winner of the American Academy of Religion’s Best First Book in the History of Religions (2006) and editor of the last manuscript of the late Professor Fazlur Rahman, Revival and Reform in Islam: A Study of Islamic Fundamentalism.
-He was named Carnegie Scholar in 2005 to pursue research on the madrasas, Islamic seminaries of South Asia.
+My interests span both classical and modern Islamic thought with a special focus on Islamic law, history, ethics and theology.
+My latest book is What is a Madrasa?
+(University of North Carolina Press 2015) tells the story of south Asia’s madrasas in different key to the prevalent stereotypes in the Western media.
+My other publications include Ghazali and the Poetics of Imagination, winner of the American Academy of Religion’s Best First Book in the History of Religions (2006).
+I also edited the last manuscript of the late Professor Fazlur Rahman, Revival and Reform in Islam: A Study of Islamic Fundamentalism.
+I was named Carnegie Scholar in 2005 to pursue research on the madrasas, Islamic seminaries of South Asia.

-Born in South Africa, Dr. Moosa earned his MA (1989) and PhD (1995) from the University of Cape Town.
-Prior to that he took the `alimiyya degree in Islamic and Arabic studies from Darul Ulum Nadwatul `Ulama, one of India’s foremost Islamic seminaries in the city of Lucknow, Uttar Pradesh.
-He also has a BA degree from Kanpur University, and a postgraduate diploma in journalism from the City University in London.
+Born in South Africa, I earned my MA (1989) and PhD (1995) from the University of Cape Town.
+Prior to that I took the ʿĀlimiyya degree in Islamic and Arabic studies from Darul ʿUlum Nadwatul ʿUlama, one of India’s foremost Islamic seminaries in the city of Lucknow, Uttar Pradesh.
+I also have a BA degree from Kanpur University, and a postgraduate diploma in journalism from the City University in London.

-He contributes regularly to the op-ed pages of the New York Times, Atlanta-Journal Constitution, The Boston Review and several international publications and is frequently invited to comment on global Islamic affairs.
-Currently he is completing a book titled Muslim Self Revived: Ethics, Rights and Technology after Empire.
-He is also working on another book, titled Between Right and Wrong: Debating Muslim Ethics.
-In these writings Moosa explores some of the major challenges that confront a tradition-in-the making like Islam , in a rapidly changing world.
-Moosa examines the way religious traditions encounter modernity and in the process generating new conceptions of history, culture and ethics.
+I contribute regularly to the op-ed pages of the Washington Post, New York Times, Atlanta-Journal Constitution, The Boston Review and several international publications and am frequently invited to comment on global Islamic affairs.
+Currently I am working on a few books.
+One is a short book addressing the contemporary crisis of Islam, addressed to a general audience.
+Two other academic titles are in the work: Muslim Self Revived: Ethics, Rights and Technology after Empire; the second is Between Right and Wrong: Debating Muslim Ethics.
+In these writings I explore some of the major challenges that confront a tradition-in-the making like Islam , in a rapidly changing world.
+I examine the way religious traditions encounter modernity and in the process generating new conceptions of history, culture and ethics.